 If diarrhea is the only symptom, try Imodium, a non-prescription (over-the-counter) medication available at the UHS Pharmacy according to package directions.
 Follow a bland diet (see 4 above).
 After the passage of a soft, formed stool, you can resume a normal diet.

-If you are sick in a Residence Hall, you can ask a friend or Resident Advisor to bring you food from the dining room.
-See information about our Feel Better Meals.
+You can ask a friend to make arrangements to bring you food from the dining room.
+See information about Feel Better Meals.

 If you have questions or concerns about your food intake, you may call the Dining Services dietician at 734-647-2614 or send email to firstname.lastname@example.org .

-It's a good idea to let Housing staff and your parent/s know if you are ill.
-If you need assistance, contact your Resident Advisor or Community Center.
+Notify your Housing director and let your parent/s know if you are ill.
+If you need assistance, contact the staff at your Community Center.

 If you are sick and work in food service, you should contact your supervisor.

-When to seek medical care: Anytime you experience vomiting, diarrhea or nausea and want to seek medical care, please do so.
+Anytime you experience vomiting, diarrhea or nausea and want to seek medical care, please do so.
 Following are situations when it is critical to seek medical care.
-See Further Information for how to get advice or medical care at UHS.
+See More Information for how to get advice or medical care at UHS.

 Seek medical care if: